syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 To insert a new row, click the **Add** toolbar button.
 The new record edit form will look like below.

-Clicking the **Update** toolbar button will insert the record in the Orders table by calling the following **POST** method of the Web API.
+Clicking the **Update** toolbar button will insert the record in the Orders table by calling the following **POST** method of the  API.

 {% tabs %}
 {% highlight c# tabtitle="OrdersController.cs" %}